Plants in Iceland | Flora Under the Arctic Circle

 Rhubarb is robust and grows well in the Icelandic climate.Photo from Wikimedia, Creative Commons, by Dieter Weber.
 No edits made.

-Rhubarb or 'Rabarbari' in Icelandic is not indigenous to Iceland; it was introduced at the end of the 19th century but since then has positively thrived in the climate, which is not common amongst exogenous plants.
+Rhubarb, or “Rabarbari” in Icelandic, is not indigenous to Iceland.
+It was introduced at the end of the 19th century, but since then, it has positively thrived in the climate, which is not common amongst exogenous plants.

-No serving of Icelandic pancakes or waffles is complete without some rhubarb jam handy and young children will often enjoy a stick of rhubarb dipped in sugar.
+No serving of Icelandic pancakes or waffles is complete without some rhubarb jam, and young children will often enjoy a stick of rhubarb dipped in sugar.
 In the past, it has been used as a pesticide and dye.
-Be careful not to eat the leaves as they are poisonous!
+Be careful not to eat the leaves, as they are poisonous!

 Dandelion (Taraxacum family)